-A hammer shows that although there were selling pressures during the day, ultimately a strong buying pressure drove the price back up.
-The color of the body can vary, but green hammers indicate a stronger bull market than red hammers.
+A hammer indicates that, despite selling pressures throughout the day, the price rose due to strong buying pressure.
+Although the color of the body may vary, green hammers signify a stronger bullish market than red.

 2# Inverse Hammer Candlestick Pattern

 In our candlestick patterns cheat sheet, the inverted hammer is another bullish pattern.
 The only difference between the two is that the upper and lower wicks are both longer.